Request Assessment

 Evangelist

-Evangelists are customers that have had such a positive experience with your company that they want to help your business grow.
+Evangelists are customers who have had such a positive experience with your company that they want to help your business grow.
 They’ll help you throughout every stage of the funnel by bringing new people to the top and providing material for case studies and testimonials to be used near the end of the funnel.

 At this stage, companies want to encourage referrals and maintain positive relationships.